 The support afforded could be for travel costs, accommodation, materials, laboratory analysis, statistical work or any other aspect of a project which the committee see fit.

-If you wish to apply for a grant, a leaflet is available to download from the following link (awards information) and/or more information can be obtained by contacting us.
+If you wish to apply for a grant, a leaflet is available to download from the following link (Grant award information 2019) and/or more information can be obtained by contacting us.